 The adjustment period after an amputation may be lengthy and leave the patient feeling helpless and depressed.
 Individuals will need to relearn how to perform daily tasks, such as eating and bathing, as well as figure out when and if they may be able to return to work.
 If they lost a leg, they may have to learn how to walk or balance with or without a prosthetic.
 Individuals who lost multiple limbs may need to hire a companion or aide or learn how to operate a wheelchair, which may require home renovations.

-Columbia Car Accident Lawyers at Chappell, Smith & Arden Protect Car Accident Victims’ Rights
+Columbia Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Protect Car Accident Victims’ Rights